quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Importantly, we note that we observed epistasis between germline mutator alleles in an unnatural population; the BXDs were inbred by brother-sister mating in a highly controlled laboratory environment that attenuated the effects of natural selection on all but the most deleterious alleles [@doi:10.1146/annurev.ecolsys.39.110707.173437].
 Large-effect mutator alleles (and epistasis between them) may be much less common in natural, outbreeding mammalian populations.
-However, our results demonstrate that germline mutation rates in recombinant inbred populations are highly plastic, and that RILs represent an ideal system in which to discover germline mutators.
+However, our results demonstrate that germline mutation rates in recombinant inbred populations are highly plastic, and that RILs represent a powerful system in which to discover germline mutators.

 <!-- However, we found the *D* allele in *Ogg1* to be at nearly 25% frequency in *Mus musculus domesticus*, the strain from which C57BL/6J and DBA/2J derive most of their genomes [@PMID:17660819].
 Since the *D* mutator haplotype on chromosome 6 does not appear to increase the C>A germline mutation rate on its own (even in a homozygous state), we hypothesize that similar alleles may be at intermediate or high frequency in other natural populations.  -->